pingcap/tiflow/dm/docs/RFCS/20211130_enhanced_pre_checker.md

         - PROCESS (global)
 3. Add OnlineDDLChecker to check if a DDL of tables in allow list exists in online-ddl stage when DM task is all mode and online-ddl is true.
 4. Enhance schema_of_shard_tables.
     - If a task has passed the pre-checking when starting and exited, DM should keep the consistency during the task running.
-So we don't check it when restart the task.
+So we **don't check it** when restart the task.
     - If not exit checkpoint:
-        - For all/full mode (pessimistic task): we keep the original check;
+        - For all/full mode (pessimistic task): we keep **the original check**;
-        - For all/full mode (optimistic task): we check whether the shard tables schema meets the definition of [Optimistic Schema Compatibility](20191209_optimistic_ddl.md).
+        - For all/full mode (optimistic task): we check whether the shard tables schema meets **the definition of [Optimistic Schema Compatibility](20191209_optimistic_ddl.md)**.
 If that meets, we can create tables by the compatible schema in the dump stage.
-        - For incremental mode: not check the sharding tables’ schema, because the table schema obtained from show create table is not the schema at the point of binlog.
+        - For incremental mode: **not check** the sharding tables’ schema, because the table schema obtained from show create table is not the schema at the point of binlog.

 ### Restrict user usage
 1. Remove all `ignore_check_items` settings from the [document](https://docs.pingcap.com/tidb-data-migration/stable/precheck#disable-checking-items).
 If the following items are detected to be set in the configuration, a warning will be reported.
 2. If task is full/all mode, the following items will be forced to check (correspondingly, it will not be check in increment mode):
     - dump_privilege
-    - schema_of_shard_tables
+    - schema_of_shard_tables(only for sharding mode)
 3. If task is increment/all mode, the following items will be forced to check (correspondingly, it will not be check in full mode):
     - replication_privilege
     - server_id